Rafit77/JIMU-control/docs/project/controller.md

 - Background execution can run with `debug=false` (no highlight) and still log to trace.

 ## Bindings / triggers (MVP proposal)
-Bindings live on widgets and define which routine(s) to run.
+Bindings live on widgets and define which routine to run.

 General rules:
 - Any event binding can be left **unconnected** (no routine selected).